-I started my post secondary career at the University of Guelph where I studied Environmental Engineering.
-I wanted to heal the world.
-Let’s just say it wasn’t what I thought it was.
-However, it was here during a required microbiology class that I discovered my fascination with life and the functioning of the body.
-I thought about pursuing conventional medicine but I never felt I was healthier for having taken a medication.
-I wanted to know why people got sick and how to treat it so afterwards they were stronger and less likely to get sick again.
-It was through friends of my mother’s that I learned there was such a thing as naturopathic medicine and it was exactly what I had been looking for.
+It was this love of nature that led me to the University of Guelph where I studied Environmental Engineering.
+I wanted to heal the world and protect it from harm.
+Let’s just say the program wasn’t what I thought it was going to be.
+However, during a microbiology class I discovered my fascination with life and the functioning of the body.
+I thought about pursuing conventional medicine, but I had never felt healthier for having taken a medication.
+I wanted to know why people got sick and how to address that so that afterwards they were stronger and less likely to get sick again.
+It was through friends of my mother’s that I learned there was such a thing as naturopathic medicine, and it was exactly what I had been looking for.
 I applied to the Canadian College of Naturopathic Medicine (CCNM) as soon as I could.

-After graduation I moved to London where I established a successful practice.
+After graduation in 2001, I moved to London where I established a successful practice.
 I also was an instructor of Anatomy and Microbiology at Fanshawe College for several years and a speaker for the Osteoporosis Society.
-In my spare time I share my passion for naturopathic medicine through various speaking engagements which have included talks to the Women’s Institute, the University of Western Ontario, Ontario Health and Safety Nurses Association of Ontario, St Joseph’s Hospital and the Arthritis Society of Canada.
+In my spare time I have shared my passion for naturopathic medicine through various speaking engagements which have included talks to the Women’s Institute, the University of Western Ontario, Ontario Health and Safety Nurses Association of Ontario, St Joseph’s Hospital, and the Arthritis Society of Canada.

 I keep current on the latest research by attending seminars of internationally acclaimed doctors which you can see in my continuing education section.